RJDennis/NLboxsolve.jl/README.md

 NLboxsolve.jl is a package containing a small collection of algorithms for soving systems of non-linear equations subject to box-constraints: ```F(x) = 0```, ``` l <= x <= u```, where it is assumed that the box-constraint admits a solution.
 This problem is similar, but different to mixed complementarity problems (for those see Complementarity.jl or NLsolve.jl).

-So far the collection contains seven algorithms: one based on Newton's method, four based on Levenberg-Marquardt, one based on Powell's dogleg method, and one based on Krylov methods.
+So far the collection contains eight algorithms: one based on Newton's method, four based on Levenberg-Marquardt, one based on Powell's dogleg method, and two based on Newton-Krylov methods.

 Formulating a problem
 ---------------------